AlekEagle/cumulonimbus-docs/src/api/account.md

 :::

 ::: warning Ratelimit
 This endpoint uses a ratelimit that is separate from the rest of the API.
-This ratelimit is 3 requests per day per user.
+This ratelimit is `5` request(s) per `24` hour(s) per user.
 Requests that are responded to with error code `500 Internal Server Error` are not counted towards this ratelimit.
 :::

 **Parameters**